fanhuan/fanhuan.github.io/resume.md

 + Lily Khadempour, **Fan H**, Ken Keefover-Ring, Camila Carlos, Nilson S. Nagamoto, Miranda A. Dam, Monica T. Pupo, Cameron R. Currie, Metagenomics reveals diet-specific specialization in fungus gardens of grass-and dicot-cutter ants, _bioRxiv_, 2018: 2509935

+## Grant
++ 2019-2021, International Postdoc Award, China (this one pays my salary)
++ 2019-2021, National Postdoc Research Grant (batch 66), China (with this one I kill goats)
++ 2019-2021, Provincial Postdoc Grant, Yunnan, China (with this one I buy computing resources and kill cows too)
++ 2019-2021, Postdoc Research Grant, Xishuangbanna Tropical Botanical Garden (with this one I do sequencing)

+Just kidding, I do a bit of sacrificing herbivores, sequencing and computing in all last three.

 ## Presentation
 +  2020 **Talk**.
 Impact of seasonality on gut microbiota of free-ranging herbivores, _Savanna Science Network Meeting_, South Africa.